ScipioneParmigiano/ScipioneParmigiano/README.md

 </div>

 ### About Me :
-I'm a blockachain developer from Italy:
+I'm a blockchain developer from Italy:
 - :telescope: I’m currentrly mastering Solidity partecipating to hackathons and building dApps.

 - :seedling: Exploring Technical Content Writing.